aridoza/foundational-java/java-basics/computers-and-java-lesson/README.md

 ## Check for Understanding

 - Explain how the different parts of a computer fit together.
-- What's the difference between compiled, interpreted, and JVM languages?
+- What's the difference between compiled and interpreted languages?
 - Why do we love Java?